Where was The Night Manager filmed? The house and all the locations

 The Night Manager location

-Rex Mayhew’s countryside house is an early Victorian rectory in Oxfordshire called Oxon Rectory, with stables and a lake, and it is available to rent as a filming location.
+Rex Mayhew’s countryside house is an early Victorian rectory in Oxfordshire called Oxon Rectory, with stables and a lake, available to rent as a filming location.

 (You can open all the locations on Google Maps by clicking on the links below in the captions ↴)